ondine/Lighthouse-SDK/README.md

 - **Android:**
 - **iOS:** [_code-signing script_](https://success.mocana.com/hc/en-us/articles/201140698) required)

 _**Note:** Following the wrapping process the app must be signed with your iOS developer's credentials.
-Mocana provides a code-signing script that appropriately handles the format of the MAP wrapped app._
+Mocana provides a code-signing script that appropriately handles the format of the MAP wrapped app.
+Login to the support portal with your MDP credentials to download the script._

 Start by securing the Sample Application using Mocana **MAP** (Mobile App Protection), the _client_ component of the **Atlas** platform.
 This section explains how to use the MAP Console to wrap your applications and ensure they are enveloped with airtight data security policies.